 Retail and offices

-Pepper Pot is located at the south eastern tip of the development and abounds Pinstone Street, Cambridge Street and Charles Street.
+The building colloquially known as the Pepper Pot is located in between Pinstone Street, Cambridge Street and Charles Street.
 It incorporates two historic building blocks which form the southern end of the Pinstone streetscape.

 HSBC and retail

 Construction on Phase One of the scheme, which includes the flagship new landmark office to be occupied by HSBC, is well underway.